 - Once after coming back from outside.

-When one or more organs or systems of our body are adversely affected as in their normal functioning is interrupted, we say that we are not healthy i.e., we have a disease.
+When one or more organs or systems of our body are adversely affected, as in their normal functioning is interrupted, we say that we are not healthy i.e., we have a disease.
 The diseases are normally caused by external organisms (microbes) intersecting the body’s natural barriers and invading into our healthy body.
-Such organisms can cause a havoc if our immune system doesn’t handle it right away.
+Such organisms can cause havoc if our immune system doesn’t handle it the right away.

 Diseases can be broadly grouped into two groups; infectious disease and non-infectious disease.